tilman-sattler/flock/README.md

 ## 🐤 New in Flock 0.4.0 `Magpie` 🐤

+Version 0.4.0 brings significant enhancements focused on usability, deployment, and robustness:

-### REST API - Deploy Flock Agents as REST API Endpoints
+### 🚀 REST API - Deploy Flock Agents as REST API Endpoints

+Easily deploy your Flock agents as scalable REST API endpoints.
+Interact with your agent workflows via standard HTTP requests.

-### Web UI - Test Flock Agents in the Browser
+### 🖥️ Web UI - Test Flock Agents in the Browser

+Test and interact with your Flock agents directly in your browser through an integrated web interface.

-### CLI Tool - Manage Flock Agents via the Command Line
+### ⌨️ CLI Tool - Manage Flock Agents via the Command Line

+Manage Flock configurations, run agents, and inspect results directly from your command line.

-### Serialization - Share, Deploy, and Run Flock Agents by human readable yaml files
+### 💾 Enhanced Serialization - Share, Deploy, and Run Flock Agents by human readable yaml files

+Define and share entire Flock configurations, including agents and components, using human-readable YAML files.
+Load flocks directly from these files for easy deployment and versioning.

+### ⏱️ Robust Temporal Integration

+Flock 0.4.0 introduces first-class support for Temporal.io, enabling you to build truly production-grade, reliable, and scalable agent workflows.
+Move beyond simple local execution and leverage Temporal's power for:

+*   **Fault Tolerance:** Workflows automatically resume from the last successful step after failures.
+*   **Retries:** Configure automatic retries for activities (like LLM calls or tool usage) with exponential backoff.
+*   **Scalability:** Distribute workflow and activity execution across multiple worker processes using Task Queues.
+*   **Observability:** Gain deep insights into workflow execution history via the Temporal UI.

+Flock makes this easy with:

+*   **Declarative Configuration:** Define Temporal timeouts, retry policies, and task queues directly within your `Flock` and `FlockAgent` configurations (YAML or Python).
+*   **Correct Patterns:** Uses Temporal's recommended granular activity execution for better control and visibility.
+*   **Clear Worker Separation:** Provides guidance and flags for running dedicated Temporal workers, separating development convenience from production best practices.

 ### ✨ Utility: @flockclass Hydrator